KasparEtter/ef1p/internet/index.md

 we first need to understand
 that the Domain Name System is split into [administrative zones](https://en.wikipedia.org/wiki/DNS_zone), each of which is managed by a single entity.
-Each such entity runs name servers or lets a company run them on its behalf, which return the authoritative answer for the domains in its zone.
+Each such entity runs name servers (or lets a company run them on its behalf), which return the authoritative answer for the domains in its zone.
 DNS has a single and thus centralized [root zone](https://en.wikipedia.org/wiki/DNS_root_zone), which is managed by the [Internet Assigned Numbers Authority (IANA)](https://en.wikipedia.org/wiki/Internet_Assigned_Numbers_Authority),